Stashh/self-custody/README.md

   </h3>
  </summary>

 [Sparrow Wallet](https://sparrowwallet.com/) is one of the Bitcoin community’s favourite wallets, it is open source and free to use.
 Sparrow is feature packed and can do anything bitcoiners need.
-When you are more advanced you can dive into privacy features like mixing (Whirlpool) and UTXO management.
+When you are more advanced you can dive into their [privacy features](https://sparrowwallet.com/docs/spending-privately.html) and ensure you have good UTXO management.

+Sparrow enables you to [verify your downloads](https://www.sparrowwallet.com/download/) with ease too, with simple drag and drops of the download and signatures, you can ensure you have the right file.

 Tutorials - [Arman](https://armantheparman.com/sparrow/), [Southern Bitcoiner](https://www.youtube.com/watch?v=7QCKSPIq0Ac), [BTC Sessions](https://www.youtube.com/watch?v=qJ_SpQX_YKw).

-It also enables you to create a paynym which allows you to privately receive Bitcoin using a static address.

 [Specter Wallet](https://specter.solutions/desktop/index.html) is another good option, it is FOSS and also allows you to have coin control.